 Testing the dialog¶

-To lift the burden of the assistant testing, Alan provides several testing tools out of the box.
+To lift the burden of the assistant testing, Alan AI provides several testing tools out of the box.
 You can use them throughout the whole development cycle to verify your conversational experience.

 1. Set up environments¶

-As approaching the testing and release stages, set up Development, Testing and Production environments for your Alan Studio project and decide what script versions to publish to a specific environment.
+As approaching the testing and release stages, set up Development, Testing and Production environments for your Alan AI Studio project and decide what script versions to publish to a specific environment.
 We recommend that you:

 Keep the working draft in the Development environment

 Publish a version to be tested to the Testing environment

 Promote the tested script version to Production